mhwood/downscale_greenland/notes/iceplume_implementation.md

   - exf/exf_getffields.F

 ### Final notes:
-There are two snags I ran into that could potentially be implemented in iceplume_check.F:
+There are a few snags I ran into:
 1. Ensure that `#ALLOW_ADDFLUID` is defined in CPP_OPTIONS.h
 2. Make sure `exf` is turned on - it obviously is here but this is not always the case (e.g. when testing toy models).
-`
+3. There were some issues with the overlap in iceplume_calc.F.
+I edited some of the loops to includes the overlaps.
+4. In iceplume_readparms.F, an `#ALLOW_EXCH2` header block needed to be moved above a `#USE_EXF_INTERPOLATION` block.